-Compact in both size and wildlife, Amboseli National Park is nestled immediately northwest of Mount Kilimanjaro, spreading across the Kenya-Tanzania border.
+Compact in both size and wildlife, Amboseli National Park, Kenya is nestled immediately northwest of Mount Kilimanjaro, spreading across the Kenya-Tanzania border.
 Originally, this park was to be a reserve when it was founded in 1968, but was finally established as a National Park in 1974.

 Not too far from Amboseli is Chyulu Hills National Park, a small conservation area forming the natural boarder between the Maasai and Kamba people.
 Together with Amboseli, Chyulu Hills encompasses Maasai country—a place where proud, nomadic people have lived in harmony with nature for centuries and offer visitors unique interactions with the native people.
 These ancient volcanic hills are also perfect for walking and riding safaris, leading visitors through a Big Five playground where more than 7,000 individual animals—from cheetah and oryx to gerenuk and giraffe—make their home.
 The area’s exclusivity becomes even more apparent when one realizes that there are no other tourists or fleets of minibuses to disturb the experience.

-Amboseli National Park is a perfect addition to any luxury Kenya safari and pairs well with an experience in the Masai Mara.
+Amboseli National Park is a perfect addition to any luxury safari in Kenya, and pairs well with an experience in the Masai Mara.
 Contact Ker & Downey today to include Amboseli in your next East Africa journey.